-Before we get into the specifics of each type of gum disease, you need to understand a little something about the inflammation response, one of your body’s most powerful weapons in the fight against infection.
+As you choice for dentist in Edmond, OK, we want to let you now that before we get into the specifics of each type of gum disease, you need to understand a little something about the inflammation response, one of your body’s most powerful weapons in the fight against infection.
 A common misconception that many people have is thinking that gingivitis and periodontitis are what we call the infecting bacteria.
 They aren’t; they’re different degrees of inflammation.

 If you’ve ever had a bug bite, the redness, swelling, itching and other discomfort you experienced is the inflammation response.
 When an area of your body is inflamed, several of your body’s systems work together to eradicate an infection in that area.
 The inflammation response is a very effective weapon, but it’s so powerful your body can’t handle it for very long.
 If the infection is well-established (as in gum disease), the inflammation response will work for too long and start to destroy the body’s own tissues.
 This is called chronic inflammation.
 In fact, recent medical research has connected chronic inflammation to a number of serious physical ailments and problems.

 Gingivitis is the less intense type of gum disease; in fact, it’s often referred to as the “first stage” of gum disease, because untreated gingivitis will eventually develop into periodontitis.
 The good news here is that if gingivitis is caught before it turns into periodontitis, it can be easily reversed with help from your dentist and by developing good oral health habits at home.
 Brush, floss, and rinse twice a day, and make and keep your dental appointments, at least twice a year!
 That’s really all it takes to control and prevent gingivitis.